puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 The file from lab 2 `<workspace>/consumer.yaml` defines all needed resources as a list.
 Instead of the OpenShift DeploymentConfig of the producer, the consumer uses a Kubernetes-native Deployment.
 There you change the used container image.

+Checkout the [Consumer Sourcecode (kafka branch)](https://github.com/puzzle/quarkus-techlab-data-consumer/tree/kafka) to see what changed in the consumer service.

 ```
 {{< highlight YAML "hl_lines=21" >}}